knpuniversity/stripe/knpu/ep1-charging/stripe-invoices.md

 that will delay charging the user by 1 hour.
 Calling `->pay()` guarantees that this happens *right* now.

 Ok, go back and try this out.
-Find a great and high-quality product, and add it to the cart.
+Find a wonderful and high-quality product, and add it to the cart.
 Checkout using your favorite fake credit card and fake information.

 Looks like it worked!
 And since this user *already* is a Stripe customer, refresh